Skip to footer

 An English Dress Tall Boot

-Dress boots are quite similar to field boots.
+Dress boots are quite similar to field boots, with the largest difference being the absence of laces over the instep.
 They are made of the same soft, supple leather that should provide a more snug, fitted look, with as much height as possible while still being functional for the rider.
 Dress boots feature back zippers like field boots, but they do not have instep laces.
-The lack of laces offers a clean look that is particularly popular in eventing.
-The absence of laces also makes dress boots suitable for both dressage and jumping phases, eliminating the need for multiple pairs of boots.
-Dress boot styles tend to have a higher Spanish arched top cut along the knee to offer the look of an elegant, elongated leg.
-Dress boots provide versatility; they have the flexibility for a shorter jump stirrup, and they give the sleek, formal appearance necessary for the dressage arena.
+The lack of laces offers a clean look that is particularly popular in eventing due to its versatility for both dressage and jumping phases, eliminating the need for multiple pairs of boots.
+Dress boot styles tend to have a higher Spanish top cut along the knee to offer the look of an elegant, elongated leg.
+Dress boots have the flexibility for a shorter jump stirrup, yet they give the sleek, formal appearance necessary for the dressage arena.
+The boot should be form-fitting without sagging or excessive wrinkles.
+A saggy calf can be uncomfortable for riders and can negatively impact the feeling of your leg aids.
+Additionally, in a show setting, a saggy and wrinkly boot will taint the overall appearance and give a negative impression to the judge.

-Worn in these disciplines: Show Jumping, Eventing, Dressage
+Worn in these disciplines: Show Jumping, Eventing, Dressage, Hunter, Jumper, Equitation

 Added height for drop: 1-2 in / 2.5-5 cm